pdhuddy/eces450-650-tutorial10/README.md

 tutorial.sh aligns the DNA query sequences against the diamond database tutorial_mp.sh is a script that will run diamond while taking advantage of distributed computing

+tempfix.sh counts the number of classified proteins due to different file names when running in parallel mode

+our results can be found in results.tar.gz